dominictarr/feedopensource/README.md

 Clients and developers negotiate what features they most need or are able to build within the time-frame.
 Then the developers do their best to implement that, and then the clients are able to use the results and provide feedback.
-Then the next iteration is negotiate.
-Every one is constantly in the loop.
-At the same time, the clients can see the project improving, and so get a more accurate understanding of the software development process.
+Then the next iteration is negotiated, every one is constantly in the loop.
+The clients can see the project improving, and so get a more accurate understanding of the software development process.

 The difference between this and typical agile consulting is that "the clients"